mozilla/adr/README.md

 [![PyPI version](https://badge.fury.io/py/adr.svg)](https://badge.fury.io/py/adr)
 [![PyPI version](https://readthedocs.org/projects/active-data-recipes/badge/?version=latest)](https://active-data-recipes.readthedocs.io)

-# active-data-recipes

-A repository of various ActiveData recipes.
-A recipe is a small snippet that runs one or more active data queries and returns the output.
-Queries can sometimes be modified by command line arguments and output can sometimes be post-processed.

-Each recipe should try to answer a single question.

-# Software requirements
+# adr

-- You will need Python 3.6 or higher to run the program.
+This is the runner for [ActiveData recipes][0], it provides a command line interface and flask web app.
+[ActiveData][4] is a large data warehouse containing billions of records related to Mozilla's CI, version control, bug tracking and much more.
+An ActiveData "recipe" is a Python snippet that runs one or more queries against ActiveData, then performs some post-processing before returning the results.

+Other than a handful of built-in recipes, this repo doesn't contain any actual recipes itself.
+Those live in project specific repositories that will typically depend on some version of this library.
+The recommended way to run a recipe is to follow the README of the desired recipe project rather than starting here.

+# Known Recipe Projects

+Here are some of the known repositories containing ActiveData recipes:

+* [active-data-recipes][3] - Misc recipes that are mostly untriaged.
+Good for finding examples to copy from.

 # Installation

+Although installing `adr` directly is not recommended, it is still supported:

     $ pip install adr

+You will need Python 3.6 or higher.

 # Usage

-Run:
+The `adr` binary will search for recipes that live under $CWD, so usually just changing directories to the repository containing recipes is the best way to ensure `adr` can discover them.

+For a list of available recipes:

+    $ adr --list

+To run a given recipe:

     $ adr <recipe> <options>

-For a list of recipes:

-    $ adr --list

 For recipe specific options see:

     $ adr <recipe> -- --help

-# Recipes

-See the [recipe documentation][1] for more information on which recipes are available and how to run them.

-# Development
+# Contributing

 To contribute to `active-data-recipes` first [install poetry][2], then run: